TheArchitect2000/bkc_backend_gen2/iavoice/README.md

 5. In Dialogflow go to settings and "Export and Import" tab
 6. Upload the zip file using "RESTORE FROM ZIP" button
    ![dialogflow-import](assets/dialogflow-import.png)
-7.Go to "Fullfillment" menu and set your webhook address
+7. Go to "Fullfillment" menu and set your webhook address
    ![dialogflow-fullfillment](assets/dialogflow-fullfill.png)
+8. Set "URL" by your webhook address `i.e. https://your.node.server:443/webhook`
+9. Click "SAVE" button in the bottom of page